-The project is planned for construction in around June 2018, and to be completed around October 2018.
 The playground concept design plan that has been prepared by specialist playground designer, Fiona Robbe Landscape Architect, together with Council’s landscape architects and other technical staff.
 Project construction is planned to commence in late 2018 subject to the outcome of Council's tendering processes.

 Council adopted a concept design for the playground in December 2016.
 The primary objective behind the design is inclusion - that there is something fun or challenging for everyone somewhere in the playground with plenty of opportunities to play alongside others and for social interaction.

 A secondary objective is to enhance nature play opportunities to encourage children to spend more time playing outdoors using their imaginations in a natural setting.
 It inspires open-ended possibilities for self-designed play, creativity, learning and socialising.

 The concept plan has evolved in response to detailed site investigations and design development.
 A revised concept design has been developed to combine inclusive play options with the requirements of both the available funding and site constraints.
 There are a number of sensitive complex site factors such as slope, the surrounding Endangered Ecological Community of Duffy’s Forest and associated soils, existing site drainage and infrastructure, cultural heritage from previous site uses and the rural character of the landscape.
 Supporting amenities such as accessible parking and toilet, picnic areas, seating and link paths will blend the new playground equipment and play areas into the natural bushland setting and complement the rural character and activities of the Showground.
 Funding limits may require some of the elements to be provided in stages when funds become available.

-View the final concept plan here (pdf.
-3MB)
+View the revised concept plan here. (pdf.
+14MB)